Analysis: Three things we learned from Washington’s victory over the USC Trojans

 Salvon Ahmed is healthy

-As the USC game approached, the Huskies’ starting running back was officially listed as “week-to-week,” after he missed the first game of his career the week before with a leg injury.
+As the USC game approached, the Huskies’ starting running back was officially listed as “week to week,” after he missed the first game of his career the week before with a leg injury.

-There was no guarantee that the 5-foot-11, 196-pound junior would play on Saturday.
+There was no guarantee that the 5-foot-11, 196-pound junior would play Saturday.
 And if he did play, would he be able to bring his trademark burst?
 Would he produce?

 Well, all he produced was a career day.

-The highlight, of course, was Ahmed’s dazzling 89-yard dash to paydirt in the third quarter, which he later confirmed was the longest run of his life.
+The highlight, of course, was Ahmed’s dazzling 89-yard dash to pay dirt in the third quarter, which he later confirmed was the longest run of his life.
 If there was any lingering doubt about his leg, it instantly evaporated.

 As for Ahmed?
 His eyes were fixed on the end zone.